AL-R57/UDP-TCP-Chat-App-Java/README.md

 #### 2.1 TCP Server (`TCPServer.java`)

-The TCP server establishes a connection with a client, receives messages, and echoes them back, prefixed with the client’s IP address.
+After connecting to a client, the TCP server receives messages and relays them back to the client, prefixing them with the IP address of the client.

 - **Key Methods**:
   - `launch()`: